viaboxxsystems/jruby-gems-mojo/Readme.md

         </resource>
     </resources>

-Technically, adding `src/main/ruby` is not needed, but i regard putting ruby source code into src/main/ruby as good practice.
+Technically, adding `src/main/ruby` is not needed, but we regard putting ruby source code into src/main/ruby as good practice.

 Next is adding a Gemfile to your project, add needed dependencies and run `bundle install` to